Programme Recovery Planning: When to Re-sequence a Project

 Programme recovery planning becomes necessary when the original plan no longer provides a realistic route through the remaining works.
 That does not always mean the project is in severe trouble, but it does mean the current sequence may no longer be strong enough to support delivery, reporting or decision-making.

 In those situations, re-sequencing can help a team regain control.
-The key is knowing when the change is genuinely needed and when the existing programme can still be strengthened without a more fundamental rethink.
+The difficult part is knowing whether the job needs a genuine reset or whether the live programme can still be rescued with tighter updates and better discipline.

 When the original sequence no longer reflects reality